matthiasmeissen/td-es9/README.md

-# td-es9
+# TouchDesigner ES-9
-A component to process signals from the Expert Sleepers ES-9 in TouchDesigner
+A component for TouchDesigner to send and receive data from the Expert Sleepers ES-9 Module